 To be honest, those didn’t really get my creative juices flowing.
 There was something in the back of my mind saying, alcohol and sharpie, over and over.
 But I kept thinking, NO!
 I’ve done that on two different projects already.
 I’m not doing it again.
 Well, I lost out to the voice in the back of my head, because, well, see below.

 Now that’s more like it!
 That pinkish/bluish one above is my absolute favorite, by far.
 I love it.
-The astrological symbols have also been floating around in my head for some time and they have finally found a place on these painted rocks.
+The astrological symbols on the painted rocks have also been floating around in my head for some time and they have finally found a place on these painted rocks.
 If you google astrological symbol image you’ll find really simple representations of astrological symbols to copy.
+These would be a great craft to make and sell.

 If you need detailed instructions on painting with Sharpies and Alcohol, you can check this post out, but the instructions below will get you through.
 It’s very simple.

-To get that watercolor/dreamy night sky effect, you do want to start with a white background.
+To get that watercolor/dreamy night sky effect on your painted rock, you do want to start with a white background.
 I tried it without and it just didn’t pop.
 So, step 1, paint a white background on your rock and allow it to dry.
 For a while.
 Trust me.
 Don’t start using your Sharpies when it’s *almost* dry or they will get white paint on them and you’ll be mad.
 How do I know?
 That’s right, I did it.
 You’re welcome for making all of the mistakes for you first.

 Once your background is dry, color it in with Sharpies.
 I used purple, blue and some green and even yellow for the night sky and the pinkish/bluish one is a couple of different pinks, a couple of different blues, some green, some yellow.
 Don’t worry, they will be ugly at first.
 Step 3 will start to change that.